Location and thermal evolution of the pseudogap due to spin fluctuations: Results and Discussions

 We see that the pseudogap does develop in the SDW state, and the pseudogap energy $\Dpg^{(e)}$ increases with $T$, roughly as $\sqrt{T}$, while the SDW order parameter $\Delta$ decreases with $T$ and vanishes at $T_N$.
 Within our numerical accuracy the pseudogap becomes visible above a small, but finite $T$.
 Analytically, we found that it develops already at infinitesimally $T$.

 In the paramagnetic phase above $T_N$, we find that the pseudogap energy is quite flat (more so for larger $U =2 \text{eV}$).
 We call this a strong pseudogap behavior.
 Because the pseudogap energy $\Dpg^{(e)} \sim \sqrt{T \log{\xi}}$, the near temperature independence of $\Dpg^{(e)}$ implies that the fully renormalized $\xi$ decreases rapidly, almost exponentially with $1/T$.
 In Fig.~\ref{fig:logxi} we plot $\log{\xi}$ as a function of the inverse temperature.
 We see that the temperature evolution of $\log{\xi}$ is indeed nearly linear in $1/T$, i.e., to a reasonable accuracy, $\xi \sim \eu^{T_0/T}$.
 We emphasize that this result is obtained by computing $\xi$ self-consistently from the four-point correlation function in the metallic state, which we compute by including self-energy and vertex corrections due to thermal magnetic fluctuations to all orders in perturbation theory.
-The exponential behavior mimics the one in the non-linear sigma model of localized spins~\cite{Nelson1989,Hasenfratz_1991,SachdevBook}, but we emphasize that we found this behavior in a metal.
-One specific indication of the distinction with localized spins is that in our case $T_0$ does not scale with $J \sim 1/U^2$ ($T_0 = 0.06\text{eV}$ for $U=2\text{eV}$ and $T_0 = 0.04\text{eV}$ for $U=1\text{eV}$).
+The exponential behavior mimics the one in the non-linear sigma model of localized spins~\cite{Polyakov1975,Nelson1989,Hasenfratz1991,SachdevBook}, but we emphasize that we found this behavior in a metal.

 For $U=2\text{eV}$ the pseudogap energy $\Dpg^{(e)}$ remains larger than $v_F \xi^{-1}$ over the whole $T$ range covered in Fig. \ref{fig:Escales}, and in most of this range the system displays a strong pseudogap behavior.